0xDBFB7/ionprinter/documents/construction.md

 /usr/bin/time -v has a very useful "Percent of CPU this job got: 97%".
 Probably good for multithreading!

 sudo perf stat is also fantastic.

+Maintaining a naitive program all of the various platforms that one might want to use will be a bit annoying, especially since we depend on so many bare-metal libs like CUDA.
+We'll have to hire devs to support all these platforms and have test cells for each.

+A little ARM SoC integrated in the ionolith that hosts a print server webpage might work; but managing all of the GPU heavy lifting will be tricky.

+Using a browser-based GUI with a WebGL frontend will remove some of the hassle.

+Docker could work.

+Looking again at reference managers.
+Paperpile's annotation export feature is fantastic, and is a good way to work around paywalls; information can be condensed into linear notes and put inline with descriptions.

+There's cool stuff like